 The value of depreciable capital assets declined about 3 percent from FY17 to FY18.
 The District's budget shows \$125,000 annual depreciation expense.
-Total asset value, net of depreciation, was \$3.4 million at the end of FY18.648 nd Reporting I Indheidi i i unining u na neporting
+Total asset value, net of depreciation, was \$3.4\$ million at the end of FY18.

 The District does not report or allocate to a separate capital reserve.
 The lack of a CIP makes it difficult to determine whether current unrestricted funds are sufficient to provide for capital replacement.